-If a victim-survivor calls or comes to Student Health Services, a response team member can:
+If a victim-survivor calls or comes to Student Health and Wellness, a response team member can:

 - Arrange for a sexual assault crisis counselor to meet with victim-survivor to help review options as well as provide crisis counseling.

-- Arrange for a free sexual assault forensics exam (SAFE) in the familiar environment of Student Health Services, should the victim-survivor opt for evidence collection within 120 hours of the assault.
+- Arrange for a free sexual assault forensics exam (SAFE) in the familiar environment of Student Health and Wellness, should the victim-survivor opt for evidence collection within 120 hours of the assault.

 - Assist with arranging transportation to the hospital emergency department if additional immediate care is required.

-- Arrange for a free examination at Health Services if the victim-survivor does not wish evidence collection or if it has been more than 120 hours since the assault.
+- Arrange for a free examination at Student Health and Wellness if the victim-survivor does not wish evidence collection or if it has been more than 120 hours since the assault.
 The victim-survivor can also receive free STD testing, free antibiotic medications to prevent STD’s and emergency contraception as well as referral to other campus resources that may be of benefit.

 THESE SERVICES ARE AVAILABLE WITHOUT ANY OBLIGATION TO PRESS CHARGES.